 What Do Woodlice Drink?

-Water.
-Both through mouth parts and in their food.
+Woodlice drink water through mouth parts and available water found in their food.

 Do Woodlice Have Larvae?